neriacohen300/Eventure/README.md

+# 🔍 How to Download?

+download the source code to your pc and inside the folder open cmd and run this command: 'pip install -r requirements.txt'

 # Eventure - Slideshow Creator

 Eventure is a powerful slideshow creation application that allows users to create professional slideshows with images, audio, and transitions.
 The application supports multiple languages and can export to video or Adobe Premiere projects.